Tainted\\Coders

 struct Chunks(HashMap<u32, Chunk>);

 Then we can create a plugin that creates and inserts a sub app on our main app.
-This sub app will run consecutively after our main app, not in parallel.
+Remember that this sub app will run consecutively after our main app, not in parallel.

 #[derive(Debug, Clone, Copy, Hash, PartialEq, Eq, AppLabel)]